 How to Increase a Credit Score

-If you are considering purchasing a Massachusetts home one of the things you want to be sure of is the accuracy of your credit report.
-The economic down turn of the last five years has vastly changed the mortgage landscape all across the country.
+If you are considering purchasing a Massachusetts home, one of the things you want to be sure of is the accuracy of your credit report.

-If you ask any mortgage broker they will tell you that things have changed in the mortgage industry on a monthly basis.
-Given the increase in foreclosures and short sales lenders have increased their standards when evaluating the potential for default of every borrower.
+If you ask any mortgage broker, they will tell you that things have changed in the mortgage industry monthly.
+Due to the increase in foreclosures and short sales back years ago, lenders have increased their standards when evaluating the potential for default of every borrower.

-- 35% — A borrowers payment history carries the most weight – Late payments on bills including a mortgage, credit card or automobile loan, can cause a consumer’s FICO score to go down.
-Paying your bills according to the contract you signed will over time help improve a consumer’s FICO score.
+- 35% — A borrower’s payment history carries the most weight – Late payments on bills, including a mortgage, credit card, or automobile loan, can cause a consumer’s FICO score to decline.
+Paying your bills according to the contract you signed will, over time, help improve a consumer’s FICO score.

-- 30% — The borrowers credit utilization – The ratio of current outstanding debts such as credit card balances to the total available revolving credit ( your credit limit).
+- 30% — The borrower’s credit utilization – The ratio of current outstanding debts, such as credit card balances, to the total available revolving credit ( your credit limit).
 You can improve your FICO score by paying off debts and lowering your utilization ratio.
-The closing of existing revolving accounts will typically adversely affect this ratio and therefore have a negative impact on your FICO score.
+Closing existing revolving accounts will typically adversely affect this ratio and harm your FICO score.

-- 15% — The length of credit history – As your credit history gets longer, assuming you pay your bills on time, it can have a positive impact on your FICO score.
+- 15% — The length of credit history – As your credit history gets longer, assuming you pay your bills on time, it can positively impact your FICO score.

 - 10% — The types of credit used (installment, revolving, or consumer finance) – There is some credit given to having a history of managing different types of credit.

-- 10% — A recent search for credit or amount of credit obtained recently– If you have multiple credit inquiries as a consumer seeking to open new credit, such as credit cards, retail store accounts, or personal loans, it can hurt an your score.
-Applying for lots of new credit in a short period of time is also viewed as risky and can cause a drop in an individual’s score.
-What should be noted however is that if you are shopping for a mortgage or auto loan over a short period of time you should not experience a decrease in your scores as a result of these types of inquiries.
-So if you are buying a home and apply to multiple lenders and they all do their credit checks you are not supposed to be penalized.
+- 10% — A recent search for credit or amount of credit obtained recently– If you have multiple credit inquiries as a consumer seeking to open new credit, such as credit cards, retail store accounts, or personal loans, it can hurt your score.
+Applying for lots of new credit in a short period is also viewed as risky and can cause a drop in an individual’s score.
+What should be noted, however, is that if you are shopping for a mortgage or auto loan over a short period, you should not experience a decrease in your scores due to these types of inquiries.
+So if you are buying a home and apply to multiple lenders and they all do their credit checks, you are not supposed to be penalized.

-FICO scores do not take into account a borrowers salary, employment history, where they work, rental agreements, child support or other such obligations or interest rates on any current loans.
+FICO scores do not consider a borrower’s salary, employment history, where they work, rental agreements, child support, or other such obligations or interest rates on any current loans.

-In the new model credit problems and issues will be ranked according to number and magnitude more specifically than before.
+The new model will rank credit problems and issues according to number and magnitude more precisely than before.
 The new FICO scoring system also focuses less on how many accounts a borrower has and more on the amount of balances carried.

 - Pay all of your bills on time every month.